Carissa spinarum: Ecology

 Carissa spinarum is frequently a weed in grazing land in northern Australia, choking out grasses, reducing the ability of livestock to feed, interfering with stock handling and providing a refuge for vermin.
 The plant is capable of reproducing rapidly by layering and is difficult to control mechanically and expensive to manage with herbicides.
 On the other hand, it has been used in attempts to restore small-bird habitat in disturbed dry rainforest in Queensland, Australia.

 Parts of the plant are used medicinally for joint and muscle pain by the Maasai people of Kenya.

+Fruit extracts from the plant have shown antioxidant and also antidiabetic properties.